Skip to main content

 On Windows, you can uninstall Radio Explorer installed via Java Web Start using the standard way, namely, using the Add/Remove Programs utility in Windows Control Panel.

-Due to a limitation in the current version of Java software, an Internet connection is necessary when uninstalling Radio Explorer.
+If you use an older version of Java software, an Internet connection may be necessary when uninstalling Radio Explorer.

 On other operating systems, and also if Radio Explorer is not listed in the Add/Remove Programs utility on Windows, you can uninstall Radio Explorer using Java Control Panel.